v923z/micropython-ulab/docs/manual/source/ulab.rst

 Except for ``fft``, the standard sub-modules, ``vector``, ``linalg``, ``numerical``, and ``poly`` are all ``numpy``-compatible.
-User-defined functions that accept ``ndarray``\ s as their argument should be implemented in the ``extras`` sub-module, or its sub-modules.
+User-defined functions that accept ``ndarray``\ s as their argument should be implemented in the ``user`` sub-module, or its sub-modules.
 Hints as to how to do that can be found in the section `Extending ulab <#Extending-ulab>`__.

 Supported functions and methods